 This llama gives me a look of disdain and I trek back inside with the rest of the mourners.

-Dave’s is in a small wood box on a living room side table.
+Dave, himself, has been put inside a small wooden box on a living room side table.
 A slide show on a nearby television shows high lights of Dave’s life; his marriage, the birth of his children, his life as a young man, photos of his father and mother, pictures of him smiling.
 Dave would be pleased with the turnout, not pleased with the preacher, pleased with Kathy and Kim.
 He would be back in the kitchen tasting treats if he was still with us.
-His dog, Chaco, has lost weight and acts anxious as he looks for Dave but can’t find him.
+His dog, Chaco, has lost weight and acts anxious as he looks for Dave in the people here to say goodbye to Dave, but can’t find him.

 Dave, I expect, would be okay with Kathy gently sprinkling him into a slow moving mountain stream on one of her Spring llama trips .